 The chin may be just a small part of your body, but it has a big impact on the overall shape of your face and profile.
-If you feel self-conscious about the small size of your chin or have what's referred to as a “weak" chin or receding chin, then a chin implant could be the solution.
-Chin implant surgeries have increased by 63% in the last 20 years,1 and the procedure has a 97.8% satisfaction rate.2
+If you feel self-conscious about the small size of your chin or have what's referred to as a weak or receding chin, then a chin implant could be the solution.

 What Is Chin Implant Surgery?